abitravers1989/countMyWords/README.md

 ## The information story

-A text file is provided to the index.js file , the fsReadfile functionality reads the contents of this file.
+A text file is provided to the index.js file, the fsReadfile functionality reads the contents of this file.
-This contents is then passed to the application which is ran.
-The application:
+This contents is then passed to the application.

+Running the application does the following:

 1st Checks the input is valid.
 2nd Removes all capitalisation / punctuation and whitespace.